jbtronics/CrookedStyleSheets/README.md

 Proof of Concept for Website tracking, only using CSS and no Javascript.

 ## What can we do with this method?
-We can gather some basic information about the user, like the screen resolution and which browser (or engine) is used.
+We can gather some basic information about the user, like the screen resolution (when browser is maximized) and which browser (or engine) is used.
 Further we can detect if a user opens a link or hovers with the mouse over an element.
 This can be used to track which (external) links a user visits and using the hover method, it should be even possible to track, how the user moved its mouse (using an invisible table of fields in the page background).
 However using my method, its only possible to track, when a user visits a link the first time or hovers about a field the first time.
 Maybe it's possible to modify the method, so it is possible to track every click.

 Furthermore it is possible to detect, if a user has installed a specific font.
 Based on this information it should be possible to detect, which OS a users uses (because different OS ships different fonts, e.g. "Calibri" on Windows).